gehee/FPVue_rk/README.md

 ### Known issues

-1. OSD is flickering
-2. Crashes when video feed resolution is higher than the screen resolution.
+1. Crashes when video feed resolution is higher than the screen resolution.